aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/notebooks/querybuilder-template.md

 graph.graphviz
 ```

-The `Graph` class also has methods for recurcing up or down the provenenance tree.
+The `Graph` class also has methods for recursing up or down the provenance tree.
-In this example, lets query for a pseudopotential, and visualise which processes it is used in:
+In this example, let's query for a pseudopotential, and visualise which processes it is used in:

 ```{code-cell} ipython3
 qb = QueryBuilder()